ersilia-os/ersilia/README.md

 # Installation
 Check the package requirements in the [Installation Guide](https://ersilia.gitbook.io/ersilia-book/quick-start/installation).
 The next steps are a quickstart guide to installing Ersilia.

-1. Create a conda environment and activate it
+1. Create a conda environment and activate it.
 ```
 conda create -n ersilia python=3.7
 conda activate ersilia
 ```
-2. Clone this repository and install with pip
+2. Clone this repository and install it with pip.
 ```
 git clone https://github.com/ersilia-os/ersilia.git
 cd ersilia